Staedtler

 Staedtler claims to be the largest European manufacturer of wood-cased pencils, overhead projector pens, mechanical pencils, leads, erasers, and modelling clays.
 Staedtler has over 26 global subsidiaries and nine manufacturing facilities.
-Almost two thirds of the production take place in the four production facilities in Nuremberg, Germany, though some of its products are made in Japan.
-Its "Noris line of pencils is extremely common in British schools.
+Almost two thirds of the production is in four facilities in Nuremberg, Germany.
+Some of its products are made in Japan.
+Its "Noris" line of pencils is extremely common in British schools.